Moving to Saudi Arabia: Relocation Guide for Doctors

 1. Your sponsor is responsible for obtaining your work visa and permit.

-2. They act as your legal representative in Saudi Arabia.
+2. They act as your legal representative.

 3. Your sponsor must provide you with an official employment contract.